 Benefits of Being Forklift-Certified

-There are many reasons to get a forklift license, and often employers pay more if you are certified than they do to normal production workers.
+There are many reasons to become a forklift driver, such as higher pay and better job opportunities.
+Employers usually pay more if you are certified than they do to normal production line workers.
 Many jobs even prefer hiring people with a background of forklift operation over less qualified individuals.
-It may even put you ahead of another well qualified person if you have experience and they don't.
+It may even put you ahead of another well-qualified person if you have experience and they don't.

 Forklifts are so common that almost every industry depends on them in some way.
 Many use them directly, in the manufacturing of their products.
 Its far more effective to move a 2,000 box once, than to have people carry a 100 pound box 20 times to get the same amount of materials.